playquadball/playquadball.com/docs/getting-started/equipment.md

 All players must have the following to participate:

 - **Stick**
-  - Typically a PVC pipe, broom handle, or similar cylindrical object
+  - A rigid pole made of plastic, such as a PVC pipe
   - Length: 98-102 cm
   - Diameter: 25-35 millimeters
-  - Must be held between legs at all times during play
+  - Players must be properly mounted on their stick to participate in play (stick straddled between legs)

 - **Mouthguard**
   - Required for all players during gameplay